dacase/xtaltools/README.md

 # Installation

 There is nothing really to "install".
 Go to the src folder and type "make" to generate the executables there.
-The bash, perl and python scripts generally assume that you will copy the files to a working directory, make changes there with an editor, then run.
+The remaining bash, perl and python scripts generally assume that you will copy the files to a working directory, make changes there with an editor, then run.
+I am working to put most of the documentation inside each script.

 # Warning